netgen/local-development-setup/docs/source/macos/curl.rst

    )

 The value of ``default_cert_file`` key from above is the location of the bundle where the RCA certificates are stored.

+**Note**: The ``default_cert_file path`` on your system may differ from the example above.
+Make sure to use the ``default_cert_file`` value from your output in the command below.

 Add your own RCA certificate to the bundle with:

 .. code:: console